soren42/BungieNetPlatform/wiki-docs/v2/schemas/Exceptions-PlatformErrorCodes.md

 DestinyVersionIncompatibility | 1631 |
 DestinyItemAlreadyInInventory | 1632 |
 DestinyBucketNotFound | 1633 |
 DestinyCharacterNotInTower | 1634 | Note: This is one of those holdovers from Destiny 1.
-We didn't change the enum because I am lazy,but in Destiny 2 this would read &quot;DestinyCharacterNotInSocialSpace&quot;
+We didn't change the enum because I am lazy, but in Destiny 2 this would read &quot;DestinyCharacterNotInSocialSpace&quot;
 DestinyCharacterNotLoggedIn | 1635 |
 DestinyDefinitionsNotLoaded | 1636 |
 DestinyInventoryFull | 1637 |